Asociación Continental Americana de Trabajadores: Early coordination attempts

 The most influential of the national trade union centers in Latin America was the FORA, established in 1901, which came to dominate the Argentine labor movement in the early 20th century.
 The FORA inspired the creation of similar national trade union centers in other countries, including the Mexican Regional Workers' Confederation (CORM), the Paraguayan Regional Workers' Federation (FORPa), the Peruvian Regional Workers' Federation (FORPe), and the Uruguayan Regional Workers' Federation (FORU).
 Different models of trade union federation were also established in other countries, including the Brazilian Workers' Confederation (COB), the Mexican General Confederation of Workers (CGT-M) and the General Confederation of Workers (Chile)|Chilean General Confederation of Workers (CGT-C).
 The IWW also had its own sections in Chile (IWW-C) and Mexico (IWW-M).
 The COB, FORA, and FORU quickly established links with each other, but they faced difficulties developing sustained relationships between all anarcho-syndicalist organizations in Latin America.
 This was due in part to a lack of financial resources, as well as a general skepticism of bureaucracy and sustained political repression against each organization.

 The FORA attempted to organize a continental anarcho-syndicalist congress, set for Buenos Aires in 1910, but it was cancelled after the FORA was outlawed.
 During World War I, delegates of the FORA and COB attended anti-war conferences in Ferrol and Rio de Janeiro.
 This set the groundwork for closer international coordination between anarcho-syndicalist organisations, although the COB would itself be shut down in 1917 following the Brazilian entry into the war.
 Trade unions representing specific crafts and industries had more success hosting continental congresses, with maritime transport workers' unions holding two international congresses during the 1920s.
 The second of these congresses, presided over by delegates from the Chilean IWW, played host to a series of disputes between anarchist and communist delegates.
-By the time a contintental anarcho-syndicalist congress was finally organised, anarcho-syndicalism had already lost its influence over the Latin American labor movement.
+By the time a continental anarcho-syndicalist congress was finally organised, anarcho-syndicalism had already lost its influence over the Latin American labor movement.
 Industrial workers were increasingly being employed in large factories, which necessitated the establishment of the collective bargaining procedures that anarcho-syndicalists had historically argued against.
 Left-wing political parties, which sought material improvements to living and working conditions, had also gained an influence over the labor movement.
 The establishment of the US-led Pan-American Federation of Labor (PAFL) and later the communist-aligned Confederación Sindical Latinoamericana (CSLA) provided further incentive for Latin American anarcho-syndicalist organizations to unite.